Explicitly Computing with Fukaya Categories of Surfaces with Boundary: Line Fields and the -graded Fukaya Category

 \section{Line Fields and the $\mathbb{Z}$-graded Fukaya Category}

 In this section we'll explain how to equip $(S,M)$ with an extra piece of data (a \emph{line field}) which will let us put a $\mathbb{Z}$-grading on $\Fuk(S,M)$ and thus recover the usual notion of derived category.
-Instead of equipping our curves with an \emph{orientation} (with a $\mathbb{Z}/2$-torsor worth of choices), we equip them with a \emph{grading} (which has a $\mathbb{Z}$-torsor worth of choices).
+Instead of equipping our curves with an \emph{orientation} (which has a $\mathbb{Z}/2$-torsor worth of options), we equip them with a \emph{grading} (which has a $\mathbb{Z}$-torsor worth of options).
 Then our objects will be graded arcs, which will let us put intersections points into $\mathbb{Z}$-graded degrees as well.

 Officially, a line field $\eta$ in a surface $S$ is a section of the projectivized tangent bundle $\mathbb{P}TS$, but it's often easier to think in terms of the corresponding foliation.
-This is a decomposition of $S$ into a disjoint union of curves, as in the examples below
+This is a decomposition of $S$ into a disjoint union of curves, as in Figure~\ref{fig:LineField}

-Then a \myimportant{grading} on a curve $\gamma$ is a choice of homotopy from the line field to the derivative $\dot{\gamma}$.
+Then a \myimportant{grading} on a curve $\gamma$ is a continuous choice of homotopy at each point from the line field to the tangent line $\dot{\gamma}$.
 In the $\mathbb{Z}/2$-graded derived category, a homological shift was represented by a change in orientation.
 Now in the $\mathbb{Z}$-graded case a homological shift comes from adding or removing a half counterclockwise turn from the grading.

 Note also that while every closed curve admits an \emph{orientation}, it's not the case that every closed curve admits a grading!
-This means that (depending on our choice of line field) not every object in the $\mathbb{Z}/2$-graded Fukaya category lifts to an object in the $\mathbb{Z}$-graded Fukaya category.
-See the example below:
+This means that (depending on our choice of line field) not every object in the $\mathbb{Z}/2$-graded Fukaya category lifts to an object in the $\mathbb{Z}$-graded Fukaya category, as shown in Figure~\ref{fig:LineField}.

 As before, an internal intersection point gives an element of both $\text{Ext}^\bullet(\alpha, \beta)$ and $\text{Ext}^\bullet(\beta, \alpha)$, though determining the grading is now slightly more involved.
 To determine the degree of the intersection point (viewed as a map $\alpha \to \beta$) we start at the line field, follow our homotopy to $\dot{\alpha}$, take the shortest counterclockwise path to $\dot{\beta}$, and then follow the \emph{inverse} homotopy from $\dot{\beta}$ back to the line field.
-The degree of our map is the total number of half turns we made at the end of this process.
+The degree of our map is the signed number of counterclockwise half turns we made at the end of this process.
 As a helpful check, notice that the sum of the two degrees must be $1$.